ARM-software/vscode-cmsis-csolution/README.md

 Modify the extension settings to point at the tools installed previously.

-**Note**: This is unnecessary if you add the toolbox bin directory to the PATH.
+**Note**: It is unnecessary if you add the toolbox bin directory to the PATH.

-1. In Visual Studio Code, open the Settings:
+1. In Visual Studio Code, open the settings:
     - On Windows or Linux, go to: **File** > **Preferences** > **Settings**.
     - On macOS, go to: **Code** > **Settings** > **Settings**.